PaideiaDilemma/Tortillas/README.md

 #### Multiple processes _(Known issue, pls fix)_

-Once your sweb involves `fork`, a obvious problem arises: __The shell needs to block until the last process finished__, otherwise tortillas will kill the test too early.
+Once your sweb involves `fork`, an obvious problem arises: __The shell needs to block until the last process finished__, otherwise tortillas will kill the test too early.

 When you switch your shell to `fork+exec` and you do not have `waitpid` to block, detection of test completion will break.